Akshaya Abov: History

 The project was launched in October 2012 and construction began the same year.
 As of July 2019, 25 levels (of 38 levels) have been completed.

 Location

 The tower is located on a plot of 1.66 acres in Padur, a southern neighbourhood of Chennai, on the Old Mahabalipuram Road.

 The tower

 The tower is 132 m tall and has 38 floors, with floor plates of 6,700 square feet.
 The ground floor (Level 1) consists of the lobby and Levels 2 and 3 will have retail and commercial spaces, respectively.
 Levels 4 to 31 and Levels 35 and 36 will have residential condominiums, one per floor, besides a clubhouse on Level 34.
 Levels 37 and 38 are service floors.
-The tower has a total of 31 apartments, each with its own plunge pool, besides a common swimming pool.
+The tower has a total of 31 apartments, each with its own plunge pool, besides a common swimming pool for this residential skyscraper.

 The tower also includes a restaurant, spa, clubhouse, private movie hall, and a business centre.
 The tower covers about 9 percent of the plot, with the remaining 1.5 acres used for landscaping.